 Are Any DMV Locations Still Closed?

-As of June 15, 2020, all DMV locations are still closed in Connecticut, New Jersey, and New York.
+Many states closed DMV offices temporarily in March, but most have since reopened.
 Some states are reopening county-by-county and may have locations in some counties closed while locations in other counties are open.
-Many open DMV branches are limiting the in-person services they offer and/or offering shorter office hours to limit exposure.
+Many open DMV branches are limiting the in-person services they offer and/or requiring appointments.

 So even if your state DMVs have reopened, you should confirm the following information before visiting your local branch: